 Below is an adaptation from one of my favorite Mexican cookbooks, “Mexico The Beautiful Cookbook,” which is no longer on prints

 Here is where it gets exciting and a bit challenging for me.
-I do not embrace spicy hot food, thus making it a bit challenging for the sauce to go alongside.
+I do not embrace spicy hot food, thus making it a bit difficult for the sauce to go alongside.

 However, I did make it a bit more tolerable for my palate.